dbazile/andsoitcontinues.com/data/markdown/setting-up-phpunit-and-netbeans-7-4.md

+---
-Date:     2014-02-16
+date:    2014-02-16
-Subject:  Setting up PHPUnit and NetBeans 7.4
+subject: Setting up PHPUnit and NetBeans 7.4
+tags:
+    - phpunit
+    - netbeans
+    - unit testing
-Tags:     phpunit, netbeans, unit testing, test driven development
+    - test driven development
+abstract: |
-Abstract: The last time I attempted to configure NetBeans to use PHPUnit is what drove me to write [Tester.php](https://github.com/dbazile/Tester.php).
+    The last time I attempted to configure NetBeans to use PHPUnit is what drove me to write [Tester.php](https://github.com/dbazile/Tester.php).
     Second time's the charm!
 In this post, I document the steps I took to successfully install PHPUnit 3.7 and configure NetBeans 7.3 and 7.4 to be able to run the tests and use the Skeleton Generator.
+---

 ## Instructions